Grace Millane murder trial: Accused seen on CCTV moving body in suitcase

 Golberstein said the accused informed her he had a bad allergy and had hives on his hands.

-"I noticed he was not speaking to my face or looking at my eyes," her statement read, adding there were reed marks between his fingers and on the back of his hands.
+"I noticed he was not speaking to my face or looking at my eyes," her statement read, adding there were red marks between his fingers and on the back of his hands.

 "His eyes were creepy looking, they are rather intimidating," Golberstein said.